The Open University

 This campaign, designed with students as partners as part of our ‘Open Politics’ initiative, engaged Open University students and the wider public in making a difference by learning about political engagement.
 The campaign asked people to think about individuals who’ve made a change in society and the impact they’ve had (politically, democratically, socially), with people submitting their nominated changemaker on Twitter (search #OUatUKPW on twitter to see the submissions).

-In this document we have highlighted some of the changemakers nominated by Open University students and the wider public.
-We hope this guide will help you to understand how you can be a changemaker, with the nominations an inspiration to making change, whether big or small.
+In these resources we have highlighted some of the changemakers nominated by OU students and the wider public.
+We hope they will help you to understand how you can be a changemaker, with the nominations an inspiration to making change, whether big or small.

 - About The Open University (http://www.open.ac.uk/)